F@CK I.C.E.

 If you would like to print your own “Know Your Rights” zine.
 Here is the link.

-We also have a postcard campaign for you to send to your elected official.
+We also have a postcard campaign for you to send to your elected official and Hennepin & Ramsey County Sheriff.
 You fill it out, we mail it for you.

 On-site is also a “Make your own I.C.E. protest sign” station, where we provide cardboard and art materials for you to make signs.
 We also have pre-made protest signs.